Soneliem/WAIUA/README.md

 ## Roadmap and Known Bugs

-See the [project board](https://github.com/Soneliem/WAIUA/projects/1) for a list of proposed features (and known verified bugs).
 Please check the [issues tab](https://github.com/Soneliem/WAIUA/issues) before making a new issue.
+My [Discord Server]() has a list of known bugs and upcoming features.

 ## Built With
 * [WPF](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/?view=netdesktop-5.0)